TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

     - Divs within the Fieldset and Legend
     - 'Di' being typed instead of Divs.

-****
+***

 ## Deployment

-  - How deployed via GitHub

   - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
     - From the source section drop-down menu, select the Master Branch
     - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 - The link:
   - [The English Football Club - Website](https://totallysly.github.io/portfolio-project-one/)

-****
+***

 ## Credits